veeshanr/veeshanr.github.io/pages/research.md

 Papers nearing completion/Working Papers:

-1. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.”
+1. *“Social Capital, Trust, and Collective Action in Post-earthquake Nepal.”
+(Draft available)
-2. “Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.”
+2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.”
+(Preliminary draft available)

 Upcoming Papers:

-1. “Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
+1. *“Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
-3. “Social Capital, Trust, and its link to Collective Action in a post-disaster setting.”
+2. “Governing wind-power with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri)
+3. “Coping Collectively: A test of Consumption Insurance Hypothesis." (with Mohammad Ali)
-4. “Social entrepreneurship and disaster resilience: A case study from post earthquake Nepal.”
+4. “Social entrepreneurship and psycho-social resilience after natural disasters: The Dhurmus Suntali Project.”
+5. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.”

+Note: * indicates dissertation chapters.

 [1]: https://doi.org/10.1016/j.renene.2018.06.009